Previous dayMarch 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On March 28, 2026, worldwide seismic activity registered a magnitude 4.5 earthquake 41 km E of Sulat, Philippines at 18:59 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+At 18:59 UTC on March 28, 2026, a magnitude 4.5 tremor occurred 41 km E of Sulat, Philippines.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 11.868°N, 125.829°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 11.868°, 125.829°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28